-My simple hope is that the SdVM observations and conclusions create a real debate that heats up, and eventually becomes a definitive rip in the fabric of absolute space and time in order to begin to more clearly grasp the differences between (1) an interval of time, (2) the arrow of time, (3) the flow of time, and (4) the very nature of time.
+My simple hope is that the SdVM observations and conclusions create a real debate that heats up, and eventually that debate becomes a definitive rip in the fabric of absolute space and time.
+Can we grasp and define the differences between (1) an interval of time, (2) the arrow of time, (3) the flow of time, and (4) the very nature of time?

 Special groundwork.11 has been laid by many scholars from within different disciplines.
 From Loop Quantum Gravity, Carlo Rovelli says that time is an illusion.
 Then, from thinking about time travel, Berkeley physicist, Richard Muller, also calls time an illusion.
 From within string theory, Nima Arkani-Hamed says space and time are doomed.
 “Come up with something better!”

 But… we all experience time’s arrow and that experience is hardly an illusion.
 We all experience a second, a minute, an hour, a day, a year, and many years.
 Yesterday was yesterday, and we easily plan and plot and schedule for tomorrow.
 Within our human scale we experience the flow and direction of time.
 But on a macro-macro-macro scale, that is, in light of the entire universe, everything, everywhere, for all time, the flow of time may be relegated to an infinitesimal point that someday soon may be adequately explained.
 Perhaps we can actually begin to understand the very nature of time.
 The best we can say right now is that all 202 notations are always active and always working with the others and the only time is NOW and everything-everywhere within space and time, is encoded within the universe and changes the universe.